yandex-cloud/docs/en/cdn/operations/resources/configure-cors.md

    If you don't have {{ TF }}, [install it and configure the {{ yandex-cloud }} provider](../../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).

-   1. In the configuration file, describe the parameters of a CDN resource to create:
+   1. In the configuration file, describe the parameters of the CDN resource to create:

       {% if product == "yandex-cloud" %}